Mukesh-Uchiha/Tinder-dog/README.md

 Tinder Dog Starting Files
-This web app is created using Html,css,Bootsatrap
+This web app is created using Html,css,Bootstrap